valinsky/blog/content/posts/python-csv-null-empty-string.md

 ## My personal experience with this issue

-I worked on a service that processed incoming CSVs, wrote the processed data to other CSVs, and then [sql copied](https://www.postgresql.org/docs/17/sql-copy.html) the files into a PostgreSQL table.
+I worked on a service that processed incoming CSVs, wrote the processed data to other CSVs, and then [SQL copied](https://www.postgresql.org/docs/17/sql-copy.html) the files into a PostgreSQL table.
 The table was defined to accept null values for column `b`, and to not accept null values for column `c`, although it could accept empty strings.

 ```python
 b = models.CharField(null=True, blank=True)